aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 ## Accessing XML Data

-To access XML data while building a report, you can use facilities of DataSet to read XML into it and then pass it to the engine as a data source.
-However, if your scenario does not permit to specify XML schema while loading XML into DataSet, all attributes and text values of XML elements are loaded as strings then.
+To access XML data while building a report, you can use facilities of `DataSet` to read XML into it and then pass it to the engine as a data source.
+However, if your scenario does not permit to specify XML schema while loading XML into `DataSet`, all attributes and text values of XML elements are loaded as strings then.
 Thus, it becomes impossible, for example, to use arithmetic operations on numbers or to specify custom date-time and numeric formats to output corresponding values, because all of them are treated as strings.

-To overcome this limitation, you can pass an XmlDataSource instance to the engine as a data source instead.
-Even when XML schema is not provided, XmlDataSource is capable to recognize values of the following types by their string representations:
+To overcome this limitation, you can pass an `XmlDataSource` instance to the engine as a data source instead.
+Even when XML schema is not provided, `XmlDataSource` is capable to recognize values of the following types by their string representations:

 - Int32?
 - Int64?